What is conscious failure and how can it help you?

 When you can hold your 2k split time for more than 15 minutes of the 30-minute workout, lower your split time baseline target by one second.

 Years ago, I learned about seeking failure from an incredible athlete and competitor, Jake Wetzel.
 He became a multiple world champion and Olympic Champion, and the subject of a well-watched TEDx talk I delivered in 2013 – I Seek Failure.

-At the bequest of some clients, I designed this workout to help the corporate athlete or citizen athlete achieve more fitness by finding failure more consistently.
+At the bequest of some clients, I designed this rowing machine workout to help the corporate athlete or citizen athlete achieve more fitness by finding failure more consistently.

 This workout is also a metaphor.
 Where can you seek failure (and allow for recovery) to increase your capacity and boost your professional ambitions?